ibm-cloud-docs/openwhisk/parameters.md

 Rather than pass all the parameters to an Action every time, you can bind certain parameters.
 The following example binds the *place* parameter so that the Action defaults to the place "Kansas":

 1. Update the Action by using the `--param` option to bind parameter values, or by passing a file that contains the parameters to `--param-file`.
-(For examples using files, see the section on [working with parameter files](#working-with-parameter-files).
+(For examples that use files, see the section on [working with parameter files](#working-with-parameter-files).

-  To specify default parameters explicitly on the command-line, provide a key/value pair to the `param` flag:
+  To specify default parameters explicitly on the command line, provide a key/value pair to the `param` flag:
   ```
   bx wsk action update hello --param place Kansas
   ```